zarzourr/car-rental/README.md

 ## 🤝 Contributing

-We love your input!
-We want to make contributing to Cruise as easy and transparent as possible.

 1. Fork the repo
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)